Title: Benefits of TBD Planning Resource Licenses and How to Use Them

 Project Portfolio Plus is the Licensed Product.
-The type of resources available in Project Portfolio Plus are Project Portfolio (Full) resources and UnaSource-Only (Planning Only) resources.
-You can view your license type by clicking on the Admin menu in your Unanet.
+The type of resources available in Project Portfolio Plus are Project Portfolio (Full) resources and UnaSource Only (Planning Only) resources.
+You can view your license type by clicking My Account > About (upper right menu) in your Unanet instance.

 What’s covered in this document: